Handwashing Pathogen Reduction Calculator

 Introduction

-This calculator estimates how many microbes may remain on hands after washing, and the percent reduction achieved.
-It uses a simple log-reduction model: each fixed time interval of washing (15 seconds) reduces the microbial count by a constant factor.
-The goal is not to predict an exact lab result, but to help you compare scenarios (for example, 10 seconds vs. 20 seconds, or regular soap vs. better technique).
+This calculator estimates how many microbes may remain on hands after washing and the percent reduction achieved.
+It uses a simple log-reduction model: each fixed time interval of washing, set here as 15 seconds, reduces the microbial count by a constant factor.
+The goal is not to predict a precise laboratory outcome for one real handwashing session.
+Instead, it helps you compare scenarios in a consistent way, such as 10 seconds versus 20 seconds, or a basic routine versus more thorough soap coverage and technique.

 How to use the calculator

-- Initial Microbe Count: enter a starting count (e.g., 1,000,000).
-This can be a measured value or a baseline for comparison.
+- Initial Microbe Count: enter a starting count, such as 1,000,000.
+This can be a measured value, a rough estimate, or simply a baseline index used for comparison.

 - Wash Duration (seconds): enter how long you wash with soap and water.

 - Log Reduction per 15s: enter the expected log10 reduction achieved every 15 seconds.
-Higher values represent better soap and/or better technique.
+Higher values represent better soap performance and more complete technique.

-- Select Estimate Reduction to see remaining microbes and percent reduction.
-A small table also shows nearby durations (50% shorter, same, 50% longer).
+- Select Estimate Reduction to see the estimated remaining microbes and percent reduction.
+A small comparison table also shows nearby durations at 50% shorter, the same duration, and 50% longer.

 Formula and assumptions